Aravind312/Women-Safety-Application-Using-Androidstudio/README.md

 # Women-Safety-Application-usingAndroidStudio
-It is a platform where the location of a person will be updated every 5 mins.If the person presses the Alert(button) it sends the notification to people who are within 100meters of range and the victim can be saved.
+It is a Android Application, where the location of a person will be updated every 5 mins.If the person presses the Alert(button) it sends the notification to people who are within 100meters of range and the victim can be saved.